mikcnt/cv-denoising-encoder/README.md

     └── 9.jpg
 ```
 ### Training
-Once you have the files well organized, you can start the training directly from command line:
+Once you have the files well organized, you can start the training directly from command line.
+For example, to select batch size of 8, training and testing set in the directory data, run:

 ```shell
 $ python main.py --batch_size 8 --data_path data
 ```

 Apart from this super simple example, there are quite a few parameters that can be set.
+It is possible to resume last checkpoint, use drive as storage (e.g., if training on Colab), etc.
 ```shell
 $ python main.py --h
 usage: main.py [-h] [--model_checkpoint MODEL_CHECKPOINT] [--resume_last]